 E.E.S.
 400; E.E.S.
-Granules; Ery-Tab; EryPed 200; EryPed 400; Erythrocin Lactobionate; Erythrocin Stearate; PCE
+Granules; Ery-Tab; EryPed 200; EryPed 400; Erythrocin Lactobionate; Erythrocin Stearate; PCE [DSC]

 - It is used to treat or prevent bacterial infections.

-- It may be given to you for other reasons.
+- It may be given to your child for other reasons.
 Talk with the doctor.

-- If you have an allergy to erythromycin or any other part of this drug.
+- If your child has an allergy to this drug or any part of this drug.

-- If you are allergic to any drugs like this one, any other drugs, foods, or other substances.
-Tell your doctor about the allergy and what signs you had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.
+- If your child is allergic to any drugs like this one or any other drugs, foods, or other substances.
+Tell the doctor about the allergy and what signs your child had, like rash; hives; itching; shortness of breath; wheezing; cough; swelling of face, lips, tongue, or throat; or any other signs.

-- If you have any of these health problems: Long QT on ECG, low magnesium levels, or low potassium levels.
+- If your child has any of these health problems: Long QTc on ECG or other heartbeat that is not normal, slow heartbeat, or low potassium or magnesium levels.

-- Have your blood work checked if you are on this drug for a long time.
-Talk with your doctor.
+- Have your child’s blood work checked if he/she is on this drug for a long time.
+Talk with your child’s doctor.

 - This drug may affect certain lab tests.
-Be sure your doctor and lab workers know you take this drug.
+Tell all of your child’s health care providers and lab workers that your child takes this drug.

-- Do not use longer than you have been told.
+- Do not give to your child longer than you have been told.
 A second infection may happen.

-- If you are on a low-salt or salt-free diet, talk with your doctor.
+- If your child is on a low-salt or salt-free diet, talk with your child’s doctor.

-- Tell your doctor if you are breast-feeding.
-You will need to talk about any risks to your baby.
+- Talk with the doctor if your child is pregnant, becomes pregnant, or is breast-feeding a baby.
+You will need to talk about the benefits and risks to your child and the baby.

-- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.
+- Signs of an allergic reaction, like rash; hives; itching; red, swollen, blistered, or peeling skin with or without fever; wheezing; tightness in the chest or throat; trouble breathing, swallowing, or talking; unusual hoarseness; or swelling of the mouth, face, lips, tongue, or throat.

 - Signs of liver problems like dark urine, feeling tired, not hungry, upset stomach or stomach pain, light-colored stools, throwing up, or yellow skin or eyes.